edgio-docs/edgio-docs/src/guides/performance/rules/conditions.md

 Identifies requests by the postal code from which the request was issued.

 **Key information:**
+-   Specify a postal code as an integer value.
+-   A comparison will only be performed against the first 3 characters for Canadian postal codes.
+-   A comparison will only be performed against the first 2 - 4 characters for United Kingdom postal codes.
+-   Certain requests may not return a valid postal code.
+A question mark (i.e., `?`) will match requests for which a valid postal code could not be determined.
 -   The method for specifying multiple values varies by operator:

     -   **equals | does not equal:** Delimit each one with a single space.